bw4sz/2013-10-09-canberra/01-R-basics/WorkSheet3.md

 Worksheet 3 - Data Manipulation
 --------------

-Today in class we coveredL
+Today in class we covered

 * Dataframes
 * Subsetting